 Stock Trading as a Home Business

-An area of Technical Analysis that has not made its way into most stock market books, articles, and information available on the internet is to use Dark Pools Candlestick Chart Patterns for higher profits.
-The reason why Dark Pool technical patterns aka footprints are not yet part of the Technical Analysis standard of teaching is that these are NEW candlestick chart patterns.
+An area of Technical Analysis that has not made its way into most stock market books, articles, and information available on the internet is to use Dark Pool Candlestick Patterns for higher profits.
+The reason why Dark Pool technical patterns aka footprints are not yet part of the Technical Analysis standard of teaching is that these are NEW candlestick patterns.

 Dark Pools did not exist in the 1980s, 1990s, or early 2000s.
 These are relatively new trading venues for the giant Buy Side Institutions who demanded obscurity due to the rise of the High Frequency Trading Firms in the mid-2000s, after the switch from fractions to decimals.

 Basically High Frequency Trading Firms morphed out of the Small Order Execution System Bandits, during the rouge Floor Traders era.

 Volume Weighted Average Price orders trigger on rising Volume, which then triggers more and more orders.
 Time Weighted Average Price orders are appropriate for Dark Pool Quiet Rotation™ and Dark Pool Quiet Distribution, as well as Dark Pool Quiet Accumulation.

 A Retail Day Trader can no longer see the large lot activity on their Level 2 screens, as nearly all large lots are transacted nowadays on the hidden venues called Dark Pools which are used by giant Buy Side Institutions.